How can eczema be treated?

 It is a non-contagious skin condition and can affect people of all ages.
 There are numerous types of eczema, varying from mild to severe.
 According to the National Eczema Society, one in 12 adults in the UK suffers from eczema.

 If you are an eczema sufferer, you will be all too aware of how unbelievably hard it is to resist the itch.
-However, by giving in to the urge to scratch, you can actually make your eczema a lot worse.
-Some people may even scratch to the point they start to bleed, which can increase your risk of infection.
+However, by giving in to the urge to scratch, you can actually exacerbate your eczema.
+Some people may even scratch to the point they start to bleed, which can increase their risk of infection.

 What triggers an eczema flare-up?